-- Outcomes of the Top Risk Assessment process. - Observation arising from the Business planning process. - Assessment of the effectiveness of the Internal Control system. - Analysis of the impacts of the stress scenarios. - Testing performed over the continued appropriateness of the Standard Formula.
+- The output of the Standard Formula as a starting point. - Outcomes of the Top Risk Assessment process. - Observations arising from the Business planning process. - Assessment of the effectiveness of the Internal Control system. - Analysis of the impacts of the stress scenarios. - Testing performed over the continued appropriateness of the Standard Formula.